zarpay/solace/README.md

 ### Prepare Methods

-For more control, use "prepare" methods that return signed transactions without sending:
+For more control, use "prepare" methods that return signed transactions without sending it on the program:

 ```ruby
 # Prepare transaction without sending